voltangle/EUCSerialInterface/README.md

 //Bluetooth serial with rx on pin 9 and tx on pin 10 SoftwareSerial BluetoothSerial(9,10);

-Euc Euc(BluetoothSerial, BluetoothSerial); // Receive and transmit data via bluetooth
+GotwayMcm2 Euc(BluetoothSerial, BluetoothSerial); // Receive and transmit data via bluetooth to GotWay MCM2 EUC

 void setup() {
   Serial.begin(9600); // We'll use the normal hardware serial to print out all the received data